Security and Privacy in the Internet of Things

 The aim of the note by Mashhadi, Kawsar & Acer [6] is to start a discussion within the HDI and IoT communities to better understand and reflect on the issues of who owns the data created and produced in the IoT environment, and find relevant models to allow users to give permission and control over when and how they share information.
 The authors do not critically reflect on who owns the data, but indirectly take the stance that the data produced by users is owned by users, not directly backing up this position by any arguments or references.
 It is just assumes, even thought the title of the paper is “Human Data Interaction in IoT: The Ownership Aspect”.

 However they argued that IoT devices collect data from and about people.
 The authors argue the pros and cons, through many examples, of using secure multi-party computations (SMC) for enforcing and protecting users' privacy in the IoT domain.
-The concludes that the main obstacles are immature technology, but does not touch on another important aspect, namely that IoT devices do not necessarily have the computational powers to carry out computations.
+The author concludes that the main obstacles are immature technology, but does not touch on another important aspect, namely that IoT devices do not necessarily have the computational powers to out computations.
 The authors provide a model to solve the problems they define, and discuss possible side effects of their solutions, including illustrating the overlapping application domains vs. data sensitivity.

 Internet of Things and the Future Internet of Things